If you would like to jump to a specific video in our packing video series, just follow the links below:

 - Place the next small pan inside the first pan.
 Again line this pan with two or three protective pieces of lining paper and insert a smaller pan

 - Place these pans upside down in the middle of your stack of packing paper.
 Use at least three sheets of packing paper to wrap the pans.
 Start by grasping one corner of the three sheets of packing paper then pulling it over and covering the pans.
-Then pull the next corner of paper over the pans; then the third corner, and finally the fourth corner.
+Then pull the next corner of the paper over the pans; then the third corner, and finally the fourth corner.
 Seal with your plastic tape so the bundle will not come apart

-How to Pack Canned Goods
+How to Pack Computers

 - Line the bottom of your carton with a considerable amount of crushed packing paper.
 This will insure extra cushioning and protection for the lamp.